 All adult and child participants will receive their personal results by mail after “Qanuqitpit?
 Qanuippitali?
 Kanuivit?” is completed.
 The information collected will be used to look at the overall health and wellness of Inuit in the three jurisdictions.
 Communities will receive information on the health of their residents and about where health promotion efforts may be needed.

 Dental Care for the Whole Family

 People are going to have vastly different needs when it comes to dentistry at different ages.
 Very young children are going to be dealing with the issues of teething and the loss of their first set of teeth.
 Older children are potentially going to need orthodontia and similar corrective tools, although adults can take advantage of those as well.
 All people are going to need cleanings, and adults are potentially going to need repair for their damaged permanent teeth.
 Older adults might need replacement teeth or dentures.
-Going to Calgary SE dentist can make all the difference.
+Can make all the difference.

 Family Dental Care